 This asphalt pad is approximately 4 inches thick, measures approximately 478 ft long by 137 ft wide, and is sloped approximately 1 to 2% to the southeast.
 Storage dome 375 is located on the western portion of pad 11 and is used for storage of hazardous, mixed low level, and mixed transuranic waste.
 It measures approximately 300 ft long by 100 ft wide (see Figure 36 in Attachment N (Figures)).
 The building is an aluminum A-frame truss design that is anchored to a concrete ring wall.
 The dome is of modular construction utilizing a membrane or fabric covering.
 It is equipped with 14 personnel doors and two roll-up doors, one each at the east and west ends of the building.
 Ramped entrances allow for safe movement of container handling equipment and vehicle access.
 Dome 375 contains a modular panel containment structure (approximately 120 feet long x 60 feet wide) used for size reduction, decontamination, segregation, waste assay, reclassification activities, and repackaging of transuranic waste prior to shipment offsite.
 Dome 375 also contains four structures that serve as an office area, a control area, and rooms for donning and doffing anti-contamination clothing.
 These structures are support structures and will not be used to store hazardous waste.
-Dome 375 also has an additional structure (124 C).
-The external dimension of the structure is approximately 20 feet long, 8 feet wide and 8.5 feet high.
-The structure is a refrigeration unit, electrically driven and is constructed of stainless steel internal and external panels.
-Structure 124C is connected to the roll-up door opening for the modular containment structure, with the doors facing into the modular containment structure.
-There is a restroom trailer (approximately 15 feet long x 8.5 feet wide) on the south eastern portion of Pad 11.
+There is a restroom trailer (approximately 15 feet long x 8.5 feet wide) and an office trailer (approximately 60 feet long x 36 feet wide) located on the south eastern portion of Pad 11.